Introduction and History of Social Work Week

 Social Work Week (SWW) is celebrated annually across Canada

-marks the start of NSWW.
+March marks the start of SWW.
 Activities that occur during

 this time highlight the role and contribution of the profession in

 providing services to the public.
 Each year a theme is selected

 For more information, click Social Work Week Themes.